 More snow fell overnight, and a number of schools are closed across Wales.
-For the latest information about which schools are closed, check our
+For the latest information about which schools are closed, check our information page.

 Meanwhile, Cardiff and Wales University Health Board have cancelled the majority of their outpatient appointments for today.

 There are delays to departures and arrivals at Cardiff Airport.

 The 19.55 flight to Edinburgh is delayed, along with the 20.15 flights to Glasgow.

 People arriving from Amsterdam into Cardiff also face delays.

 Cardiff Airport says this is mainly due to the weather in other places.

 It also says that staff will be clearing the runway during the night in an attempt to ensure people's flights can leave safely tomorrow morning.